jthomperoo/simple-proxy/README.md

 ## Features

-- HTTP and HTTPS.
+- HTTP and HTTPS
-- Can choose which port to run on.
+- Can choose which port to run on
-- Can specify paths to certificate and private key file to use.
+- Can specify paths to certificate and private key file to use
-- Logs each proxied connection.
+- Logs each proxied connection
-- Log options can be supplied using `glog`.
+- Log options can be supplied using `glog`
-  - Can choose the log verbosity with the `-v` flag.
+  - Can choose the log verbosity with the `-v` flag
-  - Can choose to log to a file.
+  - Can choose to log to a file
-- Basic authentication.
+- Basic authentication
-- Can log request headers.
+- Can log request headers
-- Can log failed authentication attempt details.
+- Can log failed authentication attempt details
-- Printing version number.
+- Printing version number
-- Tunnel HTTP proxy to socks5 proxy
+- Tunnelling HTTP proxy to SOCKS5 proxy

 ## Install